fabri1983/marioBadClone/README.md

 	Extending the PoorsManGUIFX implementation for GUI elements transition, this own version handles transform component of custom GUI solution in addition to Unity's GUITexture and GUIText.
 	Basic transition effects, extensible to new effects.
 	Visit the project's page: http://unitycoder.com/blog/2014/05/18/gui-transition-effects-open-source/

+- Parallax motion for GUI components:
+	Added the possibility to apply a displacement operation onto a material so giving the impression of motion.
+	Background and foreground components with their respectively shaders.
+Highly customizable: size, speed, manual or automatic offset, mirroring (handled in the shader).

 - CollisionGen 2D and Harry Plotter:
 	Using these two third party APIs you can generate a mesh from an alpha channel texture and use it as a collider, giving you the possibility to modify it directly from the Editor Scene View.